We may get a small commission if you buy something through a link in our posts.

 I’ve had to ask for support a few times myself, and every single time the response was quick and helpful.
 Every single time.

 The support forum is open to the public, so you can see other people’s support requests as well.
-I challenge anyone to find a support request that doesn’t get addressed in a timely manner.
+I challenge anyone to find a support request that doesn’t get addressed promptly.
+Seriously though.

 They even help people out with issues that are not directly related to GeneratePress.
 For example, if someone is struggling to get a certain element in a page to look differently, they’ll provide you with custom CSS to achieve that.